TESScience/SPyFFI/git_tutorial.md

 Things to Do Once
 -----------------
-To get started, change into the directory in which you'd like to store the code and run:
+To get started, change into the directory in which you'd like to store the code and run

 `git clone https://github.com/zkbt/SPyFFI.git`

 This will download all the code in the repository, and start a local branch on your computer.

 Configure your local git account (using your own name, e-mail, and preferred editor):